AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 * `car?` query matches the word with one character after car.
 For example, cart.
 * `?car` query matches the word with one character before car.
 For example, scar.
 * `car????` query matches the word with four characters after car.
-For example, careful.
+For example, carwash.

+### Asterisk (*) {#asterisk}

+Asterisk is a wildcard operator that is used to broaden your search by typing fewer characters.
+When you know the starting characters of the asset that you are searching for but do not know the rest, you can use the asterisk operator in your search.
+For example, the "*car" query returns all the assets with car available in their metadata.
+The results could be classic car, sports car, classic and sports car, and so on.
+Below are a few examples of using the asterisk operator in various ways:

+* `*car*` returns all possible combinations
+* `car*` returns assets with carwash, carrier, carriage, and so on.
+* `*car` returns assets with modern car, sports car, and so on.

-[Watch a video to perform search in AEM Assets using Operators] ()
+[Watch a video to perform a search in AEM Assets using wildcards] ()

 ## Filters {#filters}

 Adobe Experience Manager provides various search filters which you can use to refine and segment your search using a scoped query.
 You can use search filters with or without typing a keyword.
-To open the filters panel, click **GlobalNav** icon and choose **Filters**.
+To open the filters panel, click the **GlobalNav** icon and choose **[!UICONTROL Filters]**.

 ![Filters panel](assets/filters.png)

-You can choose one or multiple among various filters to refine your search in Adobe Experience Manager.
+You can choose single or multiple filters to refine your search in Adobe Experience Manager.
 <!--The following filters are available out of the box for all the users of Experience Manager:

 * File Type Search Filters